We are here to help you plan, prepare, respond, and report on anything that comes your way. Let us show you how!

 This sharing of knowledge creates resiliency in a business because essential functions aren’t just dependent on one person; multiple employees are able to react to a crisis and help the business maintain operations.
 This gives the organization a wider safety net to bounce back on.

 It can be easy to settle into a routine and set aside important tasks such as creating a BCMP.
-However, the workforce of today’s world can be fleeting, so mapping out essential functions and establishing institutional knowledge has never been more important.
+However, the workforce of today’s world can move quickly, so mapping out essential functions and establishing institutional knowledge has never been more important.

 Every employee plays a crucial role in the daily workings of an organization, so if they leave, it is important that the knowledge they possess can be transferred to a new employee seamlessly.
 The organization should be resilient enough to maintain essential functions even amidst staff turnover.

-Work Institute’s 2018 Retention Report stated that, “33% of employees will leave their jobs each year by 2020 to go to work somewhere else.”
+Work Institute’s 2022 Retention Report stated that, “47 million employees quit their job voluntarily [in] 2021[,] the most since the Bureau of Labor Statistics began tracking this statistic in 2001.”
 With such a high turnover rate, employers have to be prepared to lose essential employees.

 In the planning process, BC planners and business owners conduct business impact analysis and assign criticality rating to these essential functions.
 In essence, determining how long they can be interrupted before they cause a significant impact to the business.
 Therefore, prioritizing these functions determine how important they are to the business.